 Months later Simmons ordered a second doll.
 The two life-sized surrogate dolls outgrew her Manhattan studio and were brought into Simmons’s Connecticut home.
 The house was re-purposed into a color-coordinated over-sized dollhouse, a brilliant blurring of art and life, studio and home.

 In 2013, her close friend, the artist Sarah Charlesworth, died.
 In the following year Simmons suffered the loss of family members including her mother.
-One way to assuage her grief was to make her movie “My Art,” which portrayed a woman artist, stalled in her personal life and artistic career.
-Her current show “The Mess and Some New” is at Salon 94 Bowery in Manhattan through June 2, 2018.
-It will show photographs, two of which are of her daughters Lena and Grace Dunham.
-In addition, this show will attest to Simmons’s love affair with plastic where she depicts an assemble of plastic household items arranged by color in “a rainbow gradient mess.”
-A second solo show, “Clothes Make the Man, Works from 1990 to 1994” is at Mary Boone Gallery, New York, through July 27, 2018.
+One way for her to assuage her grief was to make her movie “My Art,” which portrayed a woman artist, stalled in her personal life and artistic career.
+Her show “The Mess and Some New” was at Salon 94 Bowery in Manhattan in June of 2018.
+It showed photographs, two of which were of her daughters Lena and Grace Dunham.
+In addition, this show attested to Simmons’s love affair with plastic when she depicted an assembly of plastic household items, arranged by color in “a rainbow gradient mess.”
+A second solo show, “Clothes Make the Man, Works from 1990 to 1994” was at Mary Boone Gallery, New York in July, 2018.

 Simmons has had many solo and group exhibitions and retrospectives in the United States, Sweden, and Germany.
-Her work is in the permanent collections of major museums, such as MOCA, MoMA, Metropolitan Museum of Art, Corcoran Gallery of Art, Philadelphia Museum of Art, Guggenheim, and Whitney Museum.
+Her work is in the permanent collections of major museums, such as Los Angeles’s Museum of Contemporary Art, New York’s Museum of Modern Art, Metropolitan Museum of Art, Corcoran Gallery of Art, Philadelphia Museum of Art, Guggenheim, and Whitney Museum of American Art.